Management of Paget Disease of the Vulva

 Editor: Kenneth L. Noller, MD

-Extramammary Paget Disease (EMPD) of the vulva is a rare intra-epithelial adenocarcinoma of the vulvar skin presenting mostly commonly with a complaint of pruritus.
-Unfortunately, diagnosis is often delayed as both patients and physicians dismiss the itch as due to local irritation from garments or other irritants.
-Inspection of the vulva reveals a redness of the skin with an occasional violaceous hue (erythematous lesion).
-At other times the red skin is partially covered with a thin white coating like “cupcake frosting” (eczematoid lesion).
+Extramammary Paget Disease (EMPD) of the vulva is a rare intra-epithelial adenocarcinoma of the vulvar skin presenting mostly commonly with pruritus.
+Unfortunately, diagnosis is often delayed as both patients and physicians dismiss the itching as local irritation from garments or other irritants.
+There are two typical presentations.
+The vulvar skin can be red, occasionally with violaceous hue (erythematous lesion).
+The red skin can be partially covered with a thin white coating with a “cupcake frosting” appearance (eczematoid lesion).

-Although there are multiple case reports of alternative therapies for EMPD, none include randomized clinical trials.
-Carbon dioxide laser therapy has been used; however, gauging the depth of treatment can be challenging and may therefore result in repeat interventions.
-Photodynamic therapy uses a tumor sensitizing agent in combination with appropriate light wavelengths to destroy lesions.
-Photosensitivity can be problematic.
+Although there are multiple case reports of alternative therapies for EMPD, none have been validated through randomized clinical trials.
+Carbon dioxide laser therapy has been used.
+Gauging the depth of treatment can be challenging and may result in repeat interventions.
+Photodynamic therapy uses a tumor sensitizing agent in combination with appropriate light wavelengths to destroy lesions, but can be problematic.
 More recently, Imiquimod, an immune modulator, has been successfully employed, typically used as a 5% cream 3-4 times weekly for 6 months.
-Patients should be monitored for adverse events, including skin irritation, erosion, pain or ulceration; dosing will have to be adjusted accordingly.
-A clinical trial evaluating the efficacy of Imiquimod is ongoing (www. clinicaltrials.gov, NCT02385188, accessed August 22, 2016).
+Patients should be monitored for adverse events, including skin irritation, erosion, pain or ulceration, with dosing adjusted accordingly.

 Other therapies include radiotherapy and topical chemotherapeutic agents such as fluorouracil and bleomycin.
 Skin complications including pain, desquamation and ulceration are quite common.
-Regardless of treatment modality, reported treatment response range from 14%-100% and recurrence of 0-67%.
-The need for long term surveillance cannot be over-emphasized.
+Regardless of treatment modality, reported treatment response ranges from 14%-100% with 0-67% recurrences.

 Back to Search Results